 Reproduction: Ovoviviparous.
 Recorded litter size 2 - 10 but may be higher.
 Gestation has been estimated at 14 months.

-Observations: On a recent trip to Guadalupe Island I watched a small (1m) Shortfin Mako make repeated passes at the shark cage whenever the Great White Sharks disappeared.
+Observations: On a recent trip to Guadalupe Island I watched a small (1m) Shortfin Mako shark make repeated passes at the shark cage whenever the Great White Sharks disappeared.

 Photographs: San Diego, California.